As an AHS funded organization, we ask our visitors to sanitize or wash hands and to wear a mask until seated.

 *Returning soon* Part of our Social Recreation Program, The Dungeons & Dragons Network meets monthly at BRIDGES to make connections and play in a supportive, inclusive setting.
 Learn the game, learn to DM, meet others to create new playgroups.
 We embrace diversity!

-Explore creative self expression in activities like Art Journaling for Mental Wellness, rock painting, holiday crafts, making dreamcatchers and more.
+Explore creative self expression in activities like Art Journaling for Mental Wellness, rock painting, holiday crafts, making dreamcatchers, medicine bags and more.
 Check our calendar for this month's activities!

-*CURRENTLY BY ZOOM - CALL 780-865-4464 FOR DETAILS* Knit Night with The Hinton Yarnbags takes place most Tuesdays at 7:00 PM for yarn crafting and mutual support.
+Knit Night with The Hinton Yarnbags takes place most Tuesdays at 7:00 PM for yarn crafting and peer support.
 Learn to knit or crochet, get help with a project, or help others.
-We are now meeting in person at BRIDGES again with physical distancing.
-Please mask, unless seated 2m from non-cohort participants.

 At 7:00 PM on the last Friday of each month (depending on facility availability), BRIDGES hosts a community Jam Session.
 Bring your instruments and come play and sing along, or simply sit back and enjoy the music!

-The coffee is always on at BRIDGES.
+Part of our Peer Supports program, it's always Coffee Time at BRIDGES.
 Come and meet new people and old friends for coffee and conversation in a safe and caring environment with physical distancing.
 Reduce the stigma surrounding mental illness and support each other with open conversations and acceptance.
 Feeling shy?
 That's okay, we respect your personal space, all are welcome.